 Medical News Today reports that stretch marks typically become less noticeable 6 to 12 months postpartum for pregnant Mamas.

 What Can You Do To Get Rid Of Them?

 Stretch marks often fade over time.
 But of course, not everyone has the patience or luxury of time to wait for them to go away.
-Thankfully, there are a few clinical treatments to help get rid of them.
-Here’s how you can reduce stretch marks or get rid of them entirely.
+Thankfully, a few clinical treatments help get rid of them.
+Here’s how you can reduce stretch marks or eliminate them.

 A fast and painless procedure, it works by targeting the top layer of the skin to remove dead skin.
 However, a single treatment is usually not enough, so you may need to come back for more sessions to achieve your desired result.